Quartetto Guadagnini

 — le salon musical

-Born in 2012, the Guadagnini Quartet became the winner of the Piero Farulli Prize just two years later, within the XXXIII Franco Abbiati Prize.
-The Guadagnini Quartet has already performed in the most important concert halls in Italy for prestigious concert seasons, including Società del Quartetto di Milano, Amici della Musica di Firenze, Accademia Filarmonica Romana, Teatro "La Fenice" in Venice, Stradivari Festival in Cremona for the inauguration of the new Arvedi Auditorium at the Museum of the Violin, Unione Musicale in Turin, Società Umanitaria, Bologna Festival, Musica Insieme Bologna, MiTo Settembre Musica, Amici della Musica di Padova, IUC in Rome, Lucca Classica, Ravenna Festival, and Ravenna Musica, Scarlatti Association in Naples, Teatro Ponchielli in Cremona, Camerata musicale barese, Amici della Musica di Palermo, as well as in important concert halls in France, Austria, Germany, Switzerland, Finland, Hungary, Japan, China, Thailand, and the United Arab Emirates.
+The Guadagnini has already performed in the most important concert halls in Italy for prestigious concert seasons, including the Società del Quartetto di Milano, Amici della Musica di Firenze, Accademia Filarmonica Romana, Teatro “La Fenice” in Venice, Stradivari Festival in Cremona for the inauguration of the new Arvedi Auditorium of the Museo del Violino, Unione Musicale in Turin, Società Umanitaria, Bologna Festival, Musica Insieme Bologna, MiTo Settembre Musica, Amici della Musica in Padua, IUC in Rome, Lucca Classica, Ravenna Festival, Ravenna Musica, Associazione Scarlatti in Naples, Teatro Ponchielli in Cremona, Camerata musicale barese, Amici della Musica in Palermo, and in major concert halls in France, Austria, Germany, Switzerland, Finland, Hungary, Japan, China, South America, Thailand, and the United Arab Emirates.

-In 2015, the quartet performed with pianist Beatrice Rana at the Italian Cultural Institute in Paris, where they were invited the following year as ensemble in residence, premiering two pieces dedicated to the quartet by Silvia Colasanti and Domenico Turi.
+In 2015, it performed with pianist Beatrice Rana at the Italian Institute of Culture in Paris, where it was invited the following year as an ensemble in residence, premiering two works dedicated to the quartet by Silvia Colasanti and Domenico Turi.

-Among their numerous artistic collaborations are notable partnerships with artists such as Louis Lortie, Beatrice Rana, Avi Avital, Enrico Bronzi, Federico Colli, Krzysztof Jablonski, Quartetto di Cremona, Gabriele Pieranunzi, and Giorgia Tomassi.
-In the field of music education, the quartet collaborates with Giovanni Bietti, Sandro Cappelletto, and Oreste Bossini.
+Among its numerous artistic collaborations, the quartet has worked with artists such as Louis Lortie, Beatrice Rana, Avi Avital, Enrico Bronzi, Giovanni Gnocchi, Danusha Waskiewicz, Federico Colli, Krzysztof Jablonski, and others.
+In the field of music dissemination, the quartet collaborates with Giovanni Bietti, Sandro Cappelletto, and Oreste Bossini.

-As winners of international awards, the quartet completed an advanced training cycle at the "W. Stauffer" Academy in Cremona, studied with Hatto Beyerle, the historic violist of the Alban Berg Quartet, and participated in sessions of the European Chamber Music Academy (ECMA), of which Beyerle is the founder and artistic director.
-They also received instruction from Maestro Patrick Juedt and attended advanced courses for string quartets with Maestro Günter Pichler at the Accademia Chigiana in Siena and ProQuartet in Paris.
+Winner of international awards, the quartet has completed a training cycle at the “W. Stauffer” Academy in Cremona, studied with Hatto Beyerle, the historic violist of the Alban Berg Quartet, and participated in several sessions of the ECMA (European Chamber Music Academy), founded and directed by Beyerle.
+It has also taken lessons with Maestro Patrick Jüdt and attended advanced quartet courses by Maestro Günter Pichler at the Chigiana Academy in Siena and ProQuartet in Paris.

-The Guadagnini Quartet plays four modern string instruments: Fabrizio plays a 1962 Marino Capicchioni built in Rimini, Cristina plays a 2006 Massimo Nesi built in Florence, while Matteo and Alessandra play two instruments by Brescian luthier Filippo Fasser, a 2012 viola, and a 2016 cello.
+The Quartetto Guadagnini plays four modern instruments: Fabrizio plays a Marino Capicchioni violin built in Rimini in 1962, Cristina plays a Lorenzo Frignani violin made in Modena in 2024, while Matteo and Alessandra play two instruments by the Brescian luthier Filippo Fasser – a viola from 2012 and a cello from 2016.

 This biography must be reproduced without modification unless authorized by the artist's management.